AdeelMufti/ClassAct/README.md

 ## User and Administrator Guide

-Coming soon to a GitHub near you.
+Coming soon to a GitHub near you.git checkout github

 ## Contributors

-Author: Adeel Mufti.
+**Author:** Adeel Mufti.
 The author of this project encourages contributions of code improvements, new features, bug fixes, etc., from the GitHub developer community.
+**French Translations:** Christophe Perotin.

 ## License